priviere/PPBstats/README.md

 # PPBstats

-`PPBstats` is an R package for statistical analysis of balanced and unbalanced trials in decentralized participatory plant breeding programmes.
+`PPBstats` is an R package to set, describe and analyse balanced and unbalanced trials in decentralized participatory plant breeding programmes

 The R code is under licence GPL-3.

 The vignette of this package is under licence creative commons BY-NC-SA 4.0.